 Non-diver rate: None.

-Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin or pay a supplement of 50% of the published price.
+Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin, or pay a supplement of 65% of the published price.

 Dive clubs and group discounts: Pay for 5 guests and 1 extra person can join the cruise free of charge (total 6+ guests).

-There are 7 Standard cabins with portholes on the lower deck, and 2 Standard cabins with windows and 2 Luxury cabins with panoramic windows on the main deck.
-The Luxury cabins also have their own private deck area.
+There are 7 Standard double/twin bed cabins with portholes on the lower deck, and 2 double/twin bed cabins with panoramic windows on the upper deck.
+The upper deck cabins also have their own private deck area.